imxade/Svelte-template/about/about.md

 ## About Me 👨‍💻

 Hey <span class="wave">👋</span>
-I'm **Rituraj**, and tech is the cause dopamine hits.
-Open-source has always been the way because freedom matters.
-The focus is always on building for humans, not just machines.
-Collaboration is key, and blogging pops up now and then to share thoughts.
+**Rituraj** here.
+Tech has always been exciting, especially open-source, because transparency matters.
+The focus is on building for people, not just machines.
+Collaboration is key, and blogging shows up now and then to share thoughts and ideas.

-Having full control over the machine is a must, along with automating tons of stuff through scripts.
-Not just functionality, cozy looking desktop important too.
-So, Linux is the way.
-Started out with Artix but switched to NixOS early on in the decade because declarative setup feels like breeze, even with systemd in the mix.
+Automation, cozy looks, and full control over the system matter is a must, hence Linux is the way.
+It started with Artix, then shifted to NixOS, the declarative setup feels clean and efficient, even with systemd in the mix.

-Local-first and cross-platform?
-That’s where it’s at both now and down the road.
-Tech like WebAssembly and WebGPU are super exciting because they’re reshaping the web’s future.
-Also rooting hard for RISC-V.
+Local-first should define the future.
+WebAssembly and WebGPU are helping to make it possible, while closing the gap between native and web apps, making the web feel more capable than ever.
+Also cheering hard for RISC-V and the openness it brings.

-The vision includes pushing implicit parallel computing forward using Interaction-Calculus to handle general-purpose computing, challenging current algorithms and operating systems to fully embrace parallelism as if serial computing never existed.
+There's a strong pull toward theoretical and future-facing tech like Interaction Calculus for implicit parallel computing.
+The idea is to challenge current algorithms and operating systems to treat parallelism as the default, as if serial computing never existed in the first place.

-XR is another thrilling frontier, filling gaps between tech and real-world interaction.
-The fascination extends to theory of computation including Lambda calculus, automated proofs, parallelism as well as game engines and physical mechanics.
+XR is another thrilling space, blending the digital and physical worlds.
+It's opening up possibilities in medical fields like eye treatment and physical activites, pretty much the kind of future people imagined 50 years ago.
+The fascination extends to computation theory too lambda calculus, automated proofs, parallelism, game engines, and even physical mechanics.

 The dream?
 A world where jobs aren’t tied to survival.
 People creating and contributing because they want to, not because they have to.
-Maybe AI can help get there.
+Maybe AI can help to some extent.

-Thanks for the visit!
+Thanks for dropping by!

 ## Technologies I've Worked With: